$PAIN: Redefining Meme Coin Aesthetics with Windows 3.0 Nostalgia

 Art Direction Selection

-I explored various directions: modern pop, Gen-Z, nostalgia, retro computer UI, etc. The Stickies × 90s Retro (Share Your Pain below) worked well for pain-sharing (we called it Painfession), but retro computer UI gave us more flexibility to house multiple features inside a familiar desktop metaphor.
+I tried a bunch of directions—modern pop, Gen-Z aesthetics, pure nostalgia, retro computer UI, etc. The Stickies × 90s Retro (Share Your Pain below) was great for the pain-sharing feature (we called it Painfession), but the retro computer UI won out because it could actually house all features inside a familiar desktop metaphor.

 The chosen direction: